anugyamishra/Dashboards-Data-Visualization/README.md

 # Dashboards-data-visualization

-This repository includes some of the dashboards I have created in PowerBI, Tableau and Excel.
+This repository includes some of the dashboards I have created in PowerBI, and Tableau